-American Samoa bottomfish fishery performance declined in 2021, which may be partially attributed to the persistence of direct and indirect impacts of the novel coronavirus (COVID-19) pandemic.
-Total estimated BMUS catch from creel survey data expansion was 2,215 lb, an 80% reduction from the short-term (10-year) average and 83% reduction from the long-term (20-year) average.
-Commercial BMUS catch from commercial purchase data were confidential in 2021 due to fewer than three dealers and/or vendors reporting fish sales.
-Catch-per-unit-effort (CPUE) for BMUS in 2021, measured in both pounds per trip and pounds per gear hour, was generally lower than the 10- and 20-year averages for both metrics with the exception of pounds per gear hour relative to its short-term trend.
-There were 21 lb/trip of BMUS harvested by bottomfish fishing, which was a 46% reduction from the short-term trend and 60% reduction from the longterm trend.
-The estimated 1.11 lb/gear hour of BMUS harvested by bottomfish fishing was identical to the 10-year average but represented 25% decrease from the 20-year average.
-There were just eight tallied fishing trips that harvested BMUS with bottomfish fishing gear in 2021, which was an 86% decrease from the 10-year trend and an 88% decrease from the 20-year trend.
-Tallied gear hours bottomfish fishing for BMUS were estimated to be 152, a 95% and 94% reduction from the short- and long-term trends, respectively.
-Participation in the bottomfish fishery also decreased in 2021, with just three unique vessels recorded as harvesting BMUS with bottomfish fishing (a decrease of 67% and 75% from the 10- and 20-year averages, respectively).
-There was no recorded bycatch in American Samoa boat-based bottomfish fisheries in 2021.
+American Samoa bottomfish fishery performance had mixed trends in 2022, some of which may still be partially attributed to continuing direct and indirect impacts of the novel coronavirus (COVID-19) pandemic.
+Total estimated BMUS catch from creel survey data expansion was 2,583 lb with a large portion derived from the shore-based creel surveys (1,544 lb) with the second highest catch estimate over the course of the time series.
+The total estimated catch value for 2022 represents an 78% reduction from the short-term (10-year) average and 80% reduction from the long-term (20-year) average.
+Similar to 2021, commercial BMUS catch from commercial purchase data were confidential in 2022 due to fewer than three dealers and/or vendors reporting fish sales.
+Catch-per-unit-effort (CPUE) for BMUS in 2022, measured in both pounds per trip and pounds per gear hour, was greater than last year but generally lower than the 10- and 20-year averages for both metrics with the exception of pounds per gear hour relative to its short-term trend.
+There were 30 lb/trip of BMUS harvested by bottomfish fishing, which was a 17% reduction from the short-term trend and 42% reduction from the long-term trend.
+The estimated 1.38 lb/gear hour of BMUS harvested by bottomfish fishing was 41% greater than the 10-year average but represented a 5% decrease from the 20-year average.
+Effort in the fishery also continued to decline; there were just seven tallied fishing trips that harvested BMUS with bottomfish fishing gear in 2022, which was an 88% decrease from the 10-year trend and an 89% decrease from the 20-year trend.
+Tallied gear hours bottomfish fishing for BMUS were 151, a 95% and 94% reduction from the short- and long-term trends, respectively.
+Participation in the bottomfish fishery also represented a decrease from historical trends in 2022, with just four unique vessels recorded as harvesting BMUS with bottomfish fishing (a decrease of 56% and 64% from the 10- and 20-year averages, respectively).
+There was no recorded bycatch in American Samoa boat-based bottomfish fisheries in 2022.

-For the top ten landed ECS in American Samoa in 2021, available information showed that redlip parrotfish (Scarus rubroviolaceus) had the most catch in the creel survey data, while the blue-banded surgeonfish (Acanthurus lineatus) had the most catch in commercial invoice data.
-The second most caught species in the boat-based creel surveys was the bluespine unicornfish (Naso unicornis), while generic groups of unicornfish and parrotfish were the second and third highest, respectively, in the commercial purchase data.
-Many remaining top ten ECS from commercial purchase data were multi-species or family groups (e.g., unknown reef fishes and inshore groupers) due to how the species are organized during data collection.
+The ECS harvested the most in American Samoa in 2022 were the same as last year, with available information showing that the redlip parrotfish (Scarus rubroviolaceus) had the most catch in the creel survey data (1,845 lb) and the blue-banded surgeonfish (Acanthurus lineatus) had the most catch in commercial invoice data (1,089 lb).
+The second most caught species in the boat-based creel surveys was again the bluespine unicornfish (Naso unicornis), while spotted reef crab (Carpilius maculatus) and generic groups of parrotfish were the second and third highest, respectively, in the commercial purchase data.
+Many remaining top ten ECS from commercial purchase data were multi-species or family groups (e.g., unknown reef fishes and inshore groupers) due to how the species are organized by vendors during data documentation.